Student Satellite Initiatives

 See Tools & Tips for more information on how to create business correspondence and a resume.

-Work period: Students will be payload team members for the period from approximately May 1, 2019 to September 30, 2019.
+Work period: Students will be payload team members for the period from approximately May 1, 2020, to September 15, 2020, with some data analysis performed through December.
 Start time is flexible, based on the end of spring term for each institution.
-Payload team members will present their results at the Annual Wisconsin Space Conference to be held at the University of Wisconsin - Platteville in Platteville, WI in August 2019.
+Elijah Balloon team members will present their results at the Annual Wisconsin Space Conference to be held at Milwaukee School of Engineering in Milwaukee, WI in August 2020.

 Location: Meetings of the team will take place in either Milwaukee or occasionally in Kenosha, Wisconsin.
 Students must be able to provide their own transportation.